 - Notification – A notification email will be sent to all parents in case a student with a contagious illness attends a program or camp.

 - EA/Support – To best support students with designations, we must be informed of those designations in the medical notes portion of the Amilia registration.
 If the student has designated daily support or if ACSS deems the child as needing support in our programs or camps, then it is the responsibility of the parent or guardian to provide that support.
+In order to fill these support roles at camp or in our programs, EAs and Support Workers must provide a Criminal Record Check to the Executive Director and the program Supervisor.
 We reserve the right to remove student(s) to whom we cannot provide the necessary resources for.

 Technology in Programs, Camps, and Field Trips